dkreyman/GoVidCLI/README.md

 	End   //Where to trim the video to
 	Name //Name of your youtube video and .mp4 video

 You can make this folder as long as you want for as many videos as you want.
-Just seperate the Vidinfo {} with commas and make sure you have enough storage space.
+Just seperate the Vidinfo {} with commas and make sure you have enough storage space and are within your googleapis quota.

 Then fill out your config.toml file: